sunpy/ndcube/docs/data_classes.rst

 Aligned Axes
 ------------
-`~ndcube.NDCollection` is more powerful than a simple dictionary because it allows us to link common aligned axes between the ND objects.
-In our example above, the linewidth object's axes are aligned with the first two axes of observation object.
+In the above example, the linewidth object's axes are aligned with the first two axes of observations object.
-Let's instantiate our collection again, but this time declare those axes to be aligned.
+Designating these axes as aligned allows both members of the collection to be simultanouesly sliced, thus enabling users to quickly and accurately crop their entire data set to a region of interest.
+(For more on this, see :ref:`collection_slicing`.)
+There are a few ways to designate aligned axes.
+If the members of the collection have the same axis ordering, as is the case in our example, we can provide a single `tuple` of `int`, designating the array axes that are aligned.
-Note that aligned axes must have the same lengths.
+(Note that aligned axes must have the same lengths.)

 .. code-block:: python

-  >>> my_collection = NDCollection(
+  >>> my_collection = NDCollection([("observations", my_cube), ("linewidths", linewidth_cube)],
-  ...    [("observations", my_cube), ("linewidths", linewidth_cube)], aligned_axes=(0, 1))
+  ...                              aligned_axes=(0, 1))

 We can see which axes are aligned by inpecting the ``aligned_axes`` attribute: